gekkos-project/gekkos-whitepaper/README.md

 GEKKOS is the world’s first cloud-native, blockchain-integrated platform purpose-built for seismic data management, visualization, and collaborative training.

-It transforms legacy, siloed, and inaccessible seismic archives into an open, scalable, and collaborative ecosystem, enabling immediate data access, interpretation training with real and synthetic datasets, knowledge transfer, and innovation in subsurface analysis across industries.
+It transforms legacy, siloed, and inaccessible seismic archives into an open, scalable, and collaborative ecosystem, enabling immediate data access, interpretation training on real and synthetic datasets, cross-generational knowledge transfer, and innovation in subsurface analysis across critical industries.
 ---

 ## What you’ll find here